 We have a group of friends that we get together with often and I wanted to do something to surprise them when it was our turn to host.
 I found some vintage wooden porch pillars and I used them to create an outside dining room.
 We secured them into the ground and secured them with 1″ x 2″ strips of wood on the top.
 Then I hung lights across the top with faux flowers and fresh greenery.
 I added a rug and the result was just magical.
-For the full details of how to set an outdoor table, read my blog post here.
+For the full details of how to set this outdoor table, read my blog post here.

 Sometimes I will set a simple table in the backyard but add a new color or florals.
 You don’t have to worry too much about the decor when you have the beautiful outdoors to use as decor!